microsoft/hands-on-lab-redis/docs/workshop.md

 Depending on the environment you are using :
 - Devcontainer :
-    - Once the api is running, browse for the url: http://localhost:5076/products and you should see the list of products.
+    - Once the API is running, browse for the url: http://localhost:5076/products and you should see the list of products.
 - Github Codespace :
-    - Once the api is running, click on the **ports** tab in the bottom part of Visual Studio Code window.
-You should retrieve the unique domain name generated for the combination of your codespace and the port being forwarded.
+    - Once the API is running, click on the **ports** tab in the bottom part of Visual Studio Code window.
-    - Right click on port `5076` and click **Open in Browser**. <!-- TODO: Fix Codespace access issues -->
+    - Right click on port `5076` and click **Open in Browser**.
     - You can now browse for http://<your-unique-domain-&-port>/products and you should see the list of products.

 </details>